TRACK CHAIR

 - Emerging business models for the enterprise as enabled by technology (e.g., platform business models)

-All research methods welcomed: Submissions may include, but are not limited to research papers (conceptual, theoretical, and empirical studies), as well as case studies, and best practices with actionable managerial guidance.
+All research methods welcomed.
+Submissions may include, but are not limited to research papers (conceptual, theoretical, and empirical studies), as well as case studies, and best practices with actionable managerial guidance.
 Both explanatory/descriptive and design research studies are invited.

 - American Accounting Association (AAA) Journal of Information Systems

-- The AIS-affiliated open-access Journal Transaction on Enterprise Systems
+- AIS Transaction on Enterprise Systems

-- The International Journal of Accounting Information Systems (IJAIS)
+- International Journal of Accounting Information Systems

-- Data & Analytics for Good Journal
+- Data & Analytics for Good

 Minitrack Co-Chairs:

-Benedict Bender (Primary Contact)
+Benedict Bender

 University of Potsdam